duberlyguarnizofuentesrivera/utp-classes/README.md

 # utp-classes
 ## What is this?
 This repo is a container for my OOP class at UTP University.
 It contains some basic (sometimes, *very basic*) programs to demonstrate proof-of-concept.
+## Clone this repo
+Work has been done using IntelliJ IDEA, and Maven, with Java v17.
+Some libraries may have been used.